sfc-gh-vyanamandra/sf-oai-adapter/README.md

 A Flask-based application that bridges OpenAI-like requests with Snowflake's Large Language Model (LLM) services.
 It offers both a web interface and API endpoints for managing encrypted Snowflake profiles.
 This application generates JWT tokens that are used to securely access the Snowflake Cortex REST API.

+❗	This project is not an officially supported product of Snowflake.
+Use at your own risk.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)